-The most notable differences between sea salt and table salt are in their taste, texture and processing.
+The main differences between sea salt and table salt are in their taste, texture and processing.

 Sea salt is produced through evaporation of ocean water or water from saltwater lakes, usually with little processing.
 Depending on the water source, this leaves behind certain trace minerals and elements.
 The minerals add flavor and color to sea salt, which also comes in a variety of coarseness levels.